What is an Institution and Cafeteria Cook?

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-In 2016, there was an estimated number of 424,800 jobs in the United States for Institution and Cafeteria Cook.
+There were about 424,800 jobs for Institution and Cafeteria Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Institution and Cafeteria Cook by 2026.
-There will be an estimated 64,400 positions for Institution & Cafeteria Cook per year.
+The BLS estimates 64,400 yearly job openings in this field.

 The states with the most job growth for Institution & Cafeteria Cook are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Alabama, Wyoming, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Institution & Cafeteria Cook
+How Much Does an Institution & Cafeteria Cook Make?

 Institution and Cafeteria Cooks who work in Connecticut, Hawaii, or Massachusetts, make the highest salaries.